 Resident Fellow / Secretary-Treasurer

-David co-founded Magic in 1972.
-Projects he has guided in health education, community development, dispute resolution, urban planning, and natural resource management have won national and international recognition.
-Currently he writes and teaches about valuescience, application of scientific methods and principles to questions of value, and provides counsel to those operating Magic day-to-day.
-He enjoys giving thanks, cooperating for common good, and cultivating awareness.
+David Schrom co-founded Magic in 1972.
+He has won national and international recognition for guiding projects in health education, community development, dispute resolution, urban planning, natural resource management, and valuescience teaching.
+Since Magic’s inception, he has been a central figure in evolving its valuescience foundation, its strategy of integrated research, teaching, and demonstration, and its projects interweaving themes of personal health, cooperation, and environmental stewardship.
+Currently he writes and teaches about valuescience, provides counsel to those operating Magic day-to-day, and leads in adapting Magic ideas, policies, and programs to the unprecedented challenges and opportunities of the current era.
+He enjoys running, swimming, biking, hiking, giving thanks, cooperating for common good, and cultivating awareness.
 He holds a B.A.
 (Scholar of the House) in History from Yale College and a J.D. from Yale Law School.
-Prior to volunteering full-time with Magic he worked in education, manufacturing, law, finance, and government.
+Prior to volunteering full-time with Magic he worked in education, manufacturing, law, finance, government, and charity.

 Magic Service Organization Trustees